ReysWorld/byos/.github/README.md

-# BYOS
+# BYOS - Build Your Own Site
-Build Your Own Site is a collection of small and simple modules to include in your website.
+BYOS is a collection of small and simple modules to include in your website.